 NCAA Tournament ATS Results by Seed Ranking & Round

 I’ve provided all of the records for each round, plus some extra insight on how each seed has done ATS overall.
 If you want just straight up winners, check out our seed history to see how often teams advance in each spot.

 Not much to pick and choose from here, but you can see a couple patterns develop.
 One seeds are a toss up against the sixteens.
-Two seeds don’t tend to do very well against fifteens, but the threes and fours have blown out the fourteens and thirteens.
+Two seeds don’t tend to do very well against fifteens, but the threes have pretty consistently covered the spread against fourteens.